 – Helps focus our energy in the present moment while helping clear the mind.

-– Reconnects us with the source energy and instils feelings of safety, security and wellness.
+– Reconnects us with the source energy and instills feelings of safety, security and wellness.

 – Purifies the nadis and opens the sixth (third eye) chakra.

-Optimizing Your Yoga Practise in a Group Setting
+Optimizing Your Yoga Practice in a Group Setting

-The clothes you wear to practise should allow for freedom of movement without restricting stretching, breathing, digestion, or circulation.
+The clothes you wear to practice should allow for freedom of movement without restricting stretching, breathing, digestion, or circulation.

 Having your own yoga mat serves you physically, energetically and hygienically.
 If you happen to forget your mat, you can rent one for a minimal fee.